-When it comes to maintaining an optimum growing environment for your plants, a cannabis grow room sanitation and sterilization plan is in order.
-Some people think they can get away with only vacuuming and that’s not true.
+When it comes to maintaining an optimum growing environment for your plants, a plan for cannabis grow room sanitation and sterilization is in order.
+Some growers think they can get away with simply vacuuming their grow space, and that’s not true.
 To have a solid system, It’s essential to remove any and all microbial life.

 Sanitization vs. Sterilization: Is There a Difference?